| | Dr. Alleyne's address to the I Regional

 each country where there is a Virtual Library is an essential step

+to the success of such an endeavor.
 When the idea was presented to me a couple

 of years ago, I had to be clear, and to convince myself that this